KTVX

 KTVX (channel 4) is a television station in Salt Lake City, Utah, United States, affiliated with ABC.
-It is owned by Nexstar Media Group alongside Ogden-licensed KUCW (channel 30), an owned-and-operated station of The CW.
+It is owned by Nexstar Media Group alongside CW station KUCW (channel 30).
 The two stations share studios on West 1700 South in Salt Lake City; KTVX's transmitter is located atop Farnsworth Peak in the Oquirrh Mountains.

 KTVX has a large network of broadcast translators that extend its over-the-air coverage throughout Utah, as well as portions of Idaho, Nevada and Wyoming.